-IIPA believes that Russia is at a critical juncture in the development of its IPR regime.
+The IIPA believes that Russia is at a critical juncture in the development of its IPR regime.
 The November 19, 2006 Bilateral IPR Agreement ("IPR Agreement") reflects Russia's acknowledgment of the many legal reforms and enforcement steps it needs to implement to develop a modern and effective copyright system for the benefit of Russian and foreign authors and producers.
-Russia's full compliance with the IPR Agreement's obligations is essential, and we appreciate that this is the focus of the U.S. Government's OCR.
+Russia's full compliance with the IPR Agreement's obligations is essential, and should be considered as part of the GSP Annual Review.